Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 >
 > ﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏
 >
-> <sup> ✦ Strawpage has most info, but it's informative remake is a wip right now urghhhhhh </sup>
+> <sup> ✦ Strawpage has most info, so please look there before interacting with the intention to befriend me! </sup>
 >
 > <sup> ✦ Feel free to C+H unless im already cuddling!
 This excludes friends though. </sup>
 >